State of Vermont Poster Template

 Do not create a PDF by selecting 'Print' and changing your 'Printer' to 'Adobe PDF'.
 Do not create a PDF by clicking 'Save As' and changing your file type/extension to 'PDF'.

-Step Nine: Run the Acrobat Accessibility Checker
+Step 9: Run the Acrobat Accessibility Checker

 Once the Word document has been saved as a PDF, the new file will need to be opened in Adobe Acrobat Pro and the Accessibility Checker needs to be completed to find accessibility issues within the PDF file.
 Even though the Accessibility Checker was run in the Word file, there are often elements that need to be corrected on the PDF version.
 Often, some of the Acrobat Accessibility Check warnings are simply to confirm the document properties and formatting that were completed in the steps above.
 It is important to see this as an opportunity to double check that content meets accessibility guidelines.